fedora-cloud/Fedora-Dockerfiles/Bind/README.md

-In order to change configuration just edit cfg files in host /srv/docker_mounts/bind/configs (remember that this dir is mounted on /etc/named/ in container) and use command:
+In order to change configuration just edit cfg files in host /srv/docker_mounts/bind/configs (remember that this dir is mounted on /etc/named/ in container) and ssh to the container, sudo to `root` and:

-    $ ssh bindadm@contaienr_IP "sudo rndc reload"
+    $ rndc reload

 Managing logfiles
 -----